 Where MP 1.4 applies

-- lots where an adjacent road reserve contains relevant infrastructure
+- adjacent to a road reserve that contains relevant infrastructure

-- land that is the subject of an easement registered by a relevant service provider through the Titles Registry.
+- subject of an easement registered by a relevant service provider through the Titles Registry.

 Where MP 1.4 doesn't apply